 What the Code covers

-The Code of Academic and Professional Integrity defines:
+The Code defines:

 - Expectations for academic honesty and professional conduct